 The good news is that most niches can make you a full-time income if you approach them the right way.
 You just need to take the time to figure out what those niches are.

-If you’re looking for ideas on what to blog about, check out my post, Should You Choose a Niche for Your Blog.
+If you’re looking for ideas on what to blog about, check out my post, Do You Really Need to Choose a Niche as a Blogger?

 The easiest way to figure this out is to talk to people.
 I know I already talked about talking to your audience, but if you can find an audience of people that are so desperate to solve a problem that they will pay money to have it solved, then you have yourself a profitable niche.